Skipper93653/SM3DW-BF-Randomizer/README.md

 ### Generating the randomized files

 Select a valid RomFS dump of Super Mario 3D World + Bowser's Fury, enable any additional options and then hit the 'Randomize' button, your file should be outputted in the same directory in a folder called ```romfs-datetime``` (with 'datetime' being the date and time you initiated the randomizing process).
+All green star locks are removed except from Bowser-Castle which keeps the 170 green star lock it has in the vanilla game.

 ### Playing with the newly generated files

 ### Console

-If you have Atmosphere CFW - on the root of your SD card, create a folder within the ```atmosphere\contents``` folder named ```010028600EBDA000``` (The ID for Super Mario 3D World + Bowser's Fury) and copy your ```romfs-datetime``` folder into it and rename it to just 'romfs' then you're free to play!
+If you have Atmosphere CFW - on the root of your SD card, create a folder within the ```atmosphere\contents``` (or ```atmosphere\titles``` on Atmosphere CFW versions 0.9.4 and below) folder named ```010028600EBDA000``` (The ID for Super Mario 3D World + Bowser's Fury) and copy your ```romfs-datetime``` folder into it and rename it to just 'romfs' then you're free to play!

 ### Emulators